 A settlement agreement, formerly known as a compromise agreement, is a legally binding agreement between an employee and an employer.
-The agreement will set out the terms and conditions that have been agreed between an employee and employer upon the termination of a contract of employment or in order to resolve a dispute.
+The agreement will set out the terms and conditions agreed between an employee and employer, upon the termination of a contract of employment or in order to resolve a dispute.

-An employer will usually request that an employee signs such an agreement in situations where the employer is looking to ensure that the employee does not proceed with an employment claim against them.
+An employer will usually request such an agreement where they are looking to ensure that the employee does not proceed with an employment claim against them.
 The settlement agreement will record the terms and conditions agreed between the parties and will provide clarity and certainty.

-In return for an employee signing a settlement agreement, the employer will generally offer some form of financial compensation or some other form of compensation.
+In return for an employee signing a settlement agreement, the employer will generally offer some form of financial compensation.
 It is imperative that you understand the terms contained within the agreement before signing; in fact, under the Employment Rights Act 1996, it is a legal requirement that an employee receives independent legal advice prior to a settlement agreement being signed.

-It is usual for the employer to pay, or at least, contribute, to the the legal costs incurred in relation to obtaining independent legal advice and at Ison Harrison Solicitors we will seek to ensure that your legal fees are paid in full by your employer.
+It is usual for the employer to pay, or at least, contribute, to the the legal costs incurred in relation to obtaining independent legal advice.
+At Ison Harrison Solicitors we will seek to ensure that these fees are paid in full by your employer.

 When will a Settlement Agreement be Used?